dulalsaurab/cryptography/README.md

 Simple Cryptographic Problems
 =========

-The solution to these problems are on this git hub repository, I encourage you to complete them yourself before viewing my rough, haphazard, purrrr... code.
+Solution to these problems are on this git hub repository, I encourage you to complete them yourself before viewing my rough, haphazard, purrrr... code.
+In fact these are very simple problems.

 **Problems compiled by Kul Prasad Subedi, The University of Memphis**